Aspect Template Families

 hidden-iframe-sso - Platform:

-both· Category:context-aware· Method:oidc - Pattern: Mounts a hidden iframe pointed at a vendor
+both· Category:context-aware· Method:global-variable - Pattern: Mounts a hidden iframe pointed at a vendor

 handoffendpoint, whichpostMessages back an SSO token.
 The Aspect listens, validates the origin, and forwards the token to whatever vendor surface needs it. - What the user sees / CTA: Nothing — the iframe is